gylu/ka_coding_challenge/README.md

 then a second search to find that rowID

 ## Primary key vs index:
--need to have one primary key (primary key = for uniqueness) -can have many indexes (index= for uniqueness and for performance) http://stackoverflow.com/questions/2878272/when-i-should-use-primary-key-or-index
+- Need to have one primary key (primary key = for uniqueness)
+- Can have many indexes (index= for uniqueness and for performance) http://stackoverflow.com/questions/2878272/when-i-should-use-primary-key-or-index